 The mountain’s snow-capped peak is 21,000 feet, or 6,385 meters, and although we will not climb up that far, we will get up-close and personal with the nature and the spectacular views that the region offers.
 While hiking completely around this mystical mountain, we will camp near hot springs and turquoise lakes inhabited by numerous bird species, including Andean geese and the almighty Andean Condor.
 We walk amongst herds of llamas and alpacas in remote native Quechua villages.

 With spectacular glacial vistas, uninterrupted beauty and solitude, this is a spectacular trip for trekkers who love a true outdoor adventure.

 Maximum altitude reached: 5200 meters

 Pre Trek Briefing

-The day before your trek you will have a pre-departure briefing with your tour guide at your hotel.
+The day before your trek you will have a pre-departure briefing with your tour guide at our office in Cusco.
 This will take between 30 minutes to one hour.

 Day 1: Cusco ‐ Tinqui

 We set off early from Cusco travelling by private bus to the small village of Tinqui.
 We will see the impressive mountain range of Vilcanota and pass through several traditional Andean villages en route and take time to stop en route to take some photos.
 On arrival we meet our horseman and arrange our packs for the walk.
 We begin our walk through farming communities and enjoy the breathtaking views of the mountains.
 We will walk for around 3hrs and then its time for a lunch stop.
 After lunch we continue for another 2 hours approximately to reach Upis.
 There, we will have the opportunity to soak in the local hot springs before dinner, and camp for the night.